refynd/framework/README.md

 > **"In the forge of code, we craft not just software, but experiences."**

-Refynd is a modern PHP framework that combines **enterprise-grade power** with **elegant simplicity**.
+Refynd is a modern PHP platform that combines **enterprise-grade power** with **elegant simplicity**.
 Built for developers who refuse to compromise between functionality and beauty, Refynd provides everything you need to craft exceptional web applications.

 **GitHub Repository**: https://github.com/refynd/framework

 ## ✨ The Philosophy

 **Every line of code tells a story.** Refynd believes that great software emerges when powerful architecture meets intuitive design.
-We've created a framework that feels natural to use while providing the robust foundation your applications deserve.
+We've created a platform that feels natural to use while providing the robust foundation your applications deserve.

 **Refynd doesn't just work—it flows.**

 ## 🚀 Installation

-Install the Refynd Framework via Composer:
+Install Refynd via Composer:

 ```bash
 composer require refynd/framework
 ```

-> **Note:** This is the framework package.
+> **Note:** This is the core package.
 To create new applications, use the [Refynd application skeleton](https://github.com/refynd/refynd).

-## 🎯 Framework Features
+## 🎯 Core Features

 ### Core Foundation
 - **Engine** - Orchestrates your application's lifecycle with precision